Werner J. Dannhauser: Professor

-Dannhauser was hired as an assistant professor and became part of the department of government at Cornell as of Fall 1968 (this was despite his not yet having his Ph.D.)
+Dannhauser was hired as an assistant professor and became part of the department of government at Cornell University as of Fall 1968 (this was despite his not yet having his Ph.D.)
 There he joined Allan Bloom and Walter Berns, two other former students of Strauss, making the department known as a bastion of political philosophy teaching.
-The following year the campus and the faculty were shaken by the takeover of the Cornell student union by members of the Afro-American Society in 1969; unhappy with what they saw as the university administration's weak response, Bloom and Berns left Cornell, but Dannhauser stayed.
+The following year, the campus and the faculty were shaken by the takeover of the Cornell student union by members of the Afro-American Society in 1969; unhappy with what they saw as the university administration's weak response, Bloom and Berns left Cornell, but Dannhauser stayed.

 He finally received his Ph.D. degree from the University of Chicago in 1971.

-Dannhauser was promoted to associate professor in February 1973.
+In February 1973, Dannhauser was promoted to associate professor at Cornell.

 Dannhauser did not publish much as an academic, in part due to bouts with writer's block.
 His most prominent work was the book Nietzsche's View of Socrates, published in 1974.
 In the 1976 volume On Jews and Judaism in Crisis: Selected Essays, he edited, and in many cases translated from German, a volume of essays by the scholar of Jewish mysticism Gershom Scholem.
 Arthur A. Cohen, reviewing for The New York Times Book Review, said that Dannhauser had "edited with grace and ingenuity".

 Instead, Dannhauser was mainly known as a teacher.
 He focused on a "great books" approach to political philosophy.
 He was given the Clark Award in 1971, Cornell's highest recognition for teaching undergraduates.

 Dannhauser's 1975 essay, "On Teaching Politics Today", published in Commentary, gained considerable notice, in part due to the associations he drew between lecturing and eros that perhaps went beyond the bounds of political correctness.
-Then in 1978 he provoked a controversy on campus still remembered by some people many years later.
+In 1978, he provoked a controversy on campus still remembered by some people many years later.
 Speaking at a lecture that was sponsored by the Women's Studies Program, he criticized such programs for precluding a discussion of whether women were inferior to men.
 While demurring that he did not know if they were inferior, equal, or superior overall, he said that in that his field of philosophy, "the highest way of life ... women have performed absolutely badly in that field ... that is a difference that ultimately has to be understood in terms of inferiority or superiority."
-This stance brought about negative-to-outraged reactions from professors and students in letters to the Cornell Daily Sun over the next several days, including ones which mentioned eminent women philosophers, and subsequent negative-to-sarcastically insulting rejoinders by Dannhauser.
+This stance brought about negative-to-outraged reactions from professors and students in letters to The Cornell Daily Sun over the next several days, including ones which mentioned eminent women philosophers, and subsequent negative-to-sarcastically insulting rejoinders by Dannhauser.

 He was a Fellow of the National Endowment for the Humanities during the 1974–75 year.
 During 1981–83, he was a Visiting Fellow at the National Humanities Center.

 In 1992, Dannhauser retired from Cornell, at which point he became a professor emeritus there.